 and drawing on old melodic, rhythmic, and harmonic roots.”

 He has composed works for solo voice, choruses, orchestra, band, chamber ensembles, and solo instruments, in forms ranging from songs and incidental pieces to full-length oratorio.
-Recently he has written a lot of choral and band music, and completed his first opera; he is now focusing on two more operas.
+A decade ago he started focusing more on vocal, choral, and band music, and he recently completed his first two operas, with two more on the drawing board.

 “As a longtime mountain man and lover of nature and wilderness I am more and more impelled to write music that is about our fundamental connection to nature and wilderness, healing the Earth, and social justice.”

-His compositions have been performed professionally across the U.S. and in Europe and Russia, and are recorded on the Albany and Naxos labels.
+His compositions have been performed professionally across the U.S. and in Europe, Russia, China, Japan, and South America, and are recorded on the Albany and Naxos labels.
 He has earned grants from Meet the Composer, the American Music Center, the American Composer’s Forum, and two from the Durfee Foundation.
 In 2014 he was designated an Honored Artist of the American Prize in recognition of the consistently high quality of his submitted works.

-His works have won numerous prizes, including First Prize, International Orange Chorale of San Francisco Choral Composition Contest 2016; American Prize for Band Composition 2016 (2rd Prize), Mountainside Master Chorale (Pomona, CA) Composition Contest 2016 (2nd Prize), First Place, American Prize 2015 for Band Composition (semifinalist in 5 genres, finalist in 3); American Prize 2014 for Band Composition (3rd Place, and dual finalist, Orchestral and Chamber Composition), Special Judge’s Citation for Unique Artistic Achievement and Distinctive Merit from the American Prize for Orchestral Composition 2012; Polifonia (Lithuania) International Sacred Choral Music Competition 2013 (Second Prize), ACDA Silver Platter Award for Outstanding Choral Repertoire 2012; PROJECT: ENCORE Choral Work of Exceptional Merit 2013 (Schola Cantorum on Hudson); The C7 Prize, Canada 2014 (2 choral works), two Wind Ensemble Composition Contests 2013 (Sul Ross State University, TX, and Hillcrest Wind Ensemble, San Diego[Second Prize]); five Vox Nova – Fifteen Minutes of Fame awards 2014-2016, the Aspen Festival Prize, the Korg Competition, and the Santa Monica Debut Concert Series award.
+His works have won numerous prizes, including Finalist, Coups de Vents International Band Composition Contest 2020, Paris, (finals November 2021; also Finalist, The American Prize for Band Composition 2021, along with works for chorus and orchestra), Winner (3rd Prize), 7th International Band Composition Competition Harelbeke, Belgium 2019, Kaplan Foundation Commission 2018, St. Mary’s University, Minnesota (new band work on Jewish themes); Hong Kong Children’s Choir 50th Anniversary Choral Selection Winner, 2018; Grand Prize, Solo and Chamber Timpanist’s Initiative Competition 2017; First Prize, International Orange Chorale of San Francisco Choral Composition Contest 2016; American Prize for Band Composition 2016 (2rd Prize), Mountainside Master Chorale (Pomona, CA) Composition Contest 2016 (2nd Prize), First Place, American Prize 2015 for Band Composition (semifinalist in 5 genres, finalist in 3); American Prize 2014 for Band Composition (3rd Place, and dual finalist, Orchestral and Chamber Composition), Special Judge’s Citation for Unique Artistic Achievement and Distinctive Merit from the American Prize for Orchestral Composition 2012; Polifonia (Lithuania) International Sacred Choral Music Competition 2013 (Second Prize), ACDA Silver Platter Award for Outstanding Choral Repertoire 2012; PROJECT: ENCORE Choral Work of Exceptional Merit 2013 (Schola Cantorum on Hudson); The C7 Prize, Canada 2014 (2 choral works), two Wind Ensemble Composition Contests 2013 (Sul Ross State University, TX, and Hillcrest Wind Ensemble, San Diego[Second Prize]); five Vox Nova – Fifteen Minutes of Fame awards 2014-2016, the Aspen Festival Prize, the Korg Competition, and the Santa Monica Debut Concert Series award.

 David Avshalomov is noted for his strong and nuanced bass voice, wide range, stylistic mastery, and emotional renditions.
 He brings to his own music and the music of others the sensibilities, interpretation, and expression of a mature vocal artist.

 For over 20 years, Avshalomov worked professionally as a conductor of orchestras, choruses, bands, and opera.
 In 1980 he founded the Santa Monica Chamber Orchestra, a period-practice Baroque orchestra, which he led and managed for a decade, earning civic accolades and critical notice.
 He was music director of several other ensembles on both coasts, and has guest-conducted over 50 ensembles in the US and Japan.
 He toured in the Far East and Europe, and recorded his own music and that of his grandfather Aaron in Moscow for the Naxos label.
-He still guest-conducts performances of his own compositions.
+He still guest-conducts, particularly performances of his own compositions, and guest-conducted the Santa Monica Symphony in 2021.
 His conducting work has garnered repeated listings in Who’s Who in Music and Who’s Who in the West.

 For balance, David returns to nature.
-He hikes (off-trail), camps, backpacks, ski tours, and snowshoes in West Coast mountains, forest, and wilderness—habitat where he feels most in harmony.
-At home he walks, bicycles, swims, boogie-boards, practices Tai Chi ,Yoga, and Qi Gong, reads (mostly fiction), studies Torah with a men’s group at his Reform temple, and spends time with his wife Randi, in their Santa Monica bungalow near the Pacific shore where he has his studio.
-He also volunteers, planting trees in local forest burn zones and serving at a local food bank and homeless shelter, and organizes for social justice.
+He hikes (off-trail), camps, backpacks, ski tours, and snowshoes in California mountains, forest, and wilderness—habitat where he feels most in harmony.
+At home he walks, bicycles, swims, boogie-boards, practices Tai Chi,Yoga, and Qi Gong, reads (mostly fiction), studies Torah with a men’s group at his Reform temple, and spends time with his wife Randi, in their Santa Monica bungalow near the Pacific shore where he has his studio.
+He also volunteers, planting trees in local burn zones and gleaning donated produce at local farmer’s markets for service agencies, and canvasses and organizes for social justice candidates.